 In this article

-Review our local domain and resolver guide for more detail on how this solution can work in your network environment.
+Network administrators use this article to configure local domains and resolvers in the DNS Relay config file.
+See Understanding local domains and resolvers for more detail on how this solution can work in a network environment.

 Configure local domains and resolvers